 After many years spent working as a Project Coordinator and later marketing within the construction industry, a choice to focus solely on an art career has lead Jodie towards an environmentally sustainable practice together with a nature inspired philosophy.
 Her motto that ‘there is nothing wrong in art’ reminds us that the creative process is just that, a process.
-It is about taking the time to explore creativity in order to find a balance to the constant busyness we all have in our modern day lives.
-Through classes, workshops, music, public speaking and artwork, Jodie shares her thoughts and practices to encourage others to find their balance through the use of creative activity.
+It is about taking the time to explore creativity in order to find a balance within our modern day lives.
+Through community projects, classes, workshops, art residencies, consultancy, public speaking and artwork, Jodie shares her thoughts and practices with the hope of encouraging others to find their balance through the use of creative activity.

-All workshops follow the same non materialistic philosophy in an attempt to encourage each generation to be aware of their place within the ecosystem.
+Workshops follow the same non materialistic philosophy in an attempt to encourage each generation to be aware of their place within an often fragile ecosystem.
 Jodie’s belief is that there is a curious child who resides within the imagination of all of us who longs to ‘play’.
 Life is about a finding a balance between work and play,

-Whether speaking to a group of children at a school event, running adult workshops, organising media and publicity for artists or coordinating community art installations, Jodie’s love for the arts is more than just teaching or updating skills, it is also about encouraging experimentation, discovery, having a belief in self and most importantly enjoying the process.
+Whether speaking as part of TEDxUWA or at schools, during workshops or to the media, Jodie’s love for the arts is more than just teaching or updating skills, it is about encouraging experimentation, discovery, having a belief in self and most importantly enjoying the process.